shlublu/awsmate/README.md

 ## Example code

 A complete example is available to demontrate the main features of this library.
-It is described in details [here](https://awsmate.readthedocs.io/en/latest/example_application.html).
+It is described in details [here in the documentation](https://awsmate.readthedocs.io/en/latest/example_application.html).

 ## License